vaginessa/Chrome-Extension-Real-URL/README.md

 ```
 Developer's HUB / Changelog

+2.0.6.1
+* tag-number updated instead of overriding it.

 2.0.5.3
 + adding handling of attachment-links, this will show the real-links in many(!) bb-forums (such as xda-developers forums).